Jax Dane: Championship success (2015–2016)

 On February 6, 2015, Dane defeated Lou Marconi to win the NWA National Heavyweight Championship.
 On April 12, Dane defeated Tim Storm to win the NWA North American Heavyweight Championship and unify it with NWA National Title.
 On April 17, Dane competed in NWA Smoky Mountain Wrestling's Smoky Mountain Cup, defeating Gavin Daring in the first round, and going on to defeat Shawn Shultz, Vince Brent, Chase Owens, Jason Kincaid, and Jeff Connelly in a six-way elimination match to win the 2015 Smoky Mountain Cup.
 On May 28, 2015, Dane vacated the National Heavyweight and the North American Heavyweight Championships due to an injury.
-On August 29, 2015, Dane defeated Hiroyoshi Tenzan to become the NWA World Heavyweight Champion, ending Tenzan's reign after nearly seven months.
+On August 29, 2015, Dane defeated Hiroyoshi Tenzan to become the NWA World Heavyweight Champion and ending Tenzan's reign after nearly seven months.
 Dane would go on to hold the title for nearly fourteen months before finally losing it to Tim Storm on October 21, 2016.

 Ring of Honor (2016–2017)

 On October 24, 2016, it was announced that Dane would make his debut at Ring of Honor at the event Survival of the Fittest.
 After defeating Donovan Dijak in his first round match, Dane advanced to the six-way final match, which was won by Bobby Fish.

-On February 3, 2017 Dane made his return to ROH teaming with War Machine in a losing effort to the then ROH World Six-Man Tag Team Champions, The Kingdom at the Undisputed Legacy show in San Antonio, Texas.
-The next night in Dallas, at the Honor Regins Supreme event, Dane lost a Four Corner Survival match to Will Ferrara, Johnathan Gresham and Sho Tanaka were also in the match.
+On February 3, 2017, Dane made his return to ROH teaming with War Machine in a losing effort to the then ROH World Six-Man Tag Team Champions, The Kingdom at the Undisputed Legacy show in San Antonio, Texas.
+The next night in Dallas, at the Honor Reigns Supreme event, Dane lost a Four Corner Survival match to Will Ferrara, Johnathan Gresham and Sho Tanaka were also in the match.

 Impact Wrestling (2017)

-Dane, under the name Wilcox, debuted on the April 20, 2017 episode of Impact Wrestling by joining forces with Mayweather as a tag team called V.o.W, "Veterans of War"; both defeated Fallah Bahh and Mario Bokara in their debut match.
-On November 13, 2017, his profile was officially removed from the Impact Wrestling website, confirming his departure from the company.
+Dane, under the name Wilcox, debuted on the April 20, 2017, episode of Impact Wrestling by joining forces with Mayweather as a tag team called V.o.W, "Veterans of War"; both defeated Fallah Bahh and Mario Bokara in their debut match.
+On November 14, 2017, his profile was officially removed from the Impact Wrestling website, confirming his departure from the company.

-Ohio Valley Wrestling (2018–present)
+Ohio Valley Wrestling (2018–2024)

-On the June 23, 2018 episode of OVW TV, Dane made his Ohio Valley Wrestling (OVW) debut as a member of the War Kings along with Crimson defeating OVW Southern Tag Team Champions The Bro Godz (Colton Cage and Dustin Jackson) in a non-title match.
+On the June 23, 2018, episode of OVW TV, Dane made his Ohio Valley Wrestling (OVW) debut as a member of the War Kings along with Crimson defeating OVW Southern Tag Team Champions The Bro Godz (Colton Cage and Dustin Jackson) in a non-title match.
 On August 4, 2018, at OVW Saturday Night Special, War Kings defeated The Bro Godz (Colton Cage and Dustin Jackson) to become the OVW Southern Tag Team Champions.